Timothy Landon

-Brigadier Sir James Timothy Whittington Landon, KCVO, (born 20 August 1942, Vancouver Island, British Columbia, Canada; died 6 July 2007, Winchester, Hampshire, England) served in the British and Omani armies and was instrumental in the development of the present Sultanate of Oman.
+Brigadier James Timothy Whittington Landon, KCVO, (born 20 August 1942, Vancouver Island, British Columbia, Canada; died 6 July 2007, Winchester, Hampshire, England) served in the British and Omani armies and was instrumental in the development of the present Sultanate of Oman.
 He was one of Britain's wealthiest people.
 He was widely suspected to have been involved in a significant affair with Qaboos bin Said, whom he helped install as his father's successor to the Sultanate.

 Early life

-Born to a British Brigadier General and a Canadian mother, Tim Landon attended Eastbourne College in Sussex.
+Landon was born 20 August 1942 on Vancouver Island, British Columbia, Canada to a British Brigadier General and a Canadian mother.
+Tim Landon attended Eastbourne College in Sussex.
 As a graduate of the Royal Military Academy, Sandhurst, Landon was posted to the 10th Hussars.

 Time in Oman

 With his regiment, he travelled overland from Europe to Arabia and arrived in Oman in the mid-1960s.
 He was sent there as part of a British military operation to help Sultan Said bin Taimur defeat the Soviet-backed Dhofar Rebellion.
 He was stationed in the south as an intelligence officer, but was transferred to Muscat.
-There he became an integral part of the British-aided coup to remove the old Sultan, whose style of rule – which was all but preventing the country's modernisation – was feeding the flames of the Dhofar insurgency that was poised to spread the length of Oman and threaten the Straits of Hormuz, and subsequently much of the West's oil supply.
+There he became an part of the British push to remove the Sultan.

-Landon, who was close to the Sultan's son Qaboos from his Sandhurst days, was allowed to visit his friend, although the Sultan had placed his son under house arrest.
-Convincing the son to oust his father from the throne was no easy task.
-The coup occurred on 23 July 1970, when Landon was twenty-seven.
-Said bin Taimur was confronted at his palace and told to sign over power to his son.
-The only confirmed casualty in this otherwise bloodless coup was the old Sultan's foot when he inadvertently shot himself.
-The deposed ruler was flown to London on an RAF transport aircraft.
-He ended up living in a suite at the Dorchester hotel until his death in 1972.
-When asked once what was his greatest regret, the old man replied: "Not having had Landon shot."
+Landon, who was close to the Sultan's son Qaboos from his Sandhurst days, whom the Sultan had placed under house arrest.
+The coup occurred on 23 July 1970.
+Said bin Taimur was told to sign over power to his son and flown to London on an RAF transport aircraft, where he lived a suite at the Dorchester Hotel until his death.
+The deposed sultan blamed Landon whom he had allowed to visit his son.

 Over the next fifteen years, the young officer helped his friends develop the Sultanate from a non-industrial, agrarian economy into a modern 20th-century state.
 Omani oil revenues enabled much of the country's advances and Landon became a leading advocate of "Omanisation" of the economy and government.

-As an Omani citizen he was made a knight of the Royal Victorian Order.
+Landon gained Omani citizenship.
+In 1982, he was made a honorary knight of the Royal Victorian Order.